timdegroot1996/robotframework-dashboard/docs/getting-started.md

 - Use additional CLI options to manage the database or influence your dashboard
 - Refer to the [Command Line Interface](/3-basic-command-line-interface-cli.md) page for detailed usage examples

-This completes your **Getting Started** guide for RobotFramework Dashboard.